tomtclai/gs-consuming-rest-ios/README.ftl.md

 <#assign project_id="gs-consuming-rest-ios">
-This guide walks you through writing a simple iOS client that consumes a Spring MVC-based [RESTful web service][u-rest].
+This guide walks you through building a simple iOS client that consumes a Spring MVC-based [RESTful web service][u-rest].

 What you will build